 Think about the relationships between spaces and how they'll be used.
 For example, you can have parent items (Refined Pages) for spaces in these categories: teams, projects, resources, and HR:

-This is just one example of how a hierarchy can be built using the Site Builder in Refined.
+This is just one example of how a hierarchy can be built in the site structure.
 The structure is flexible, depending on the unique needs of your organization.
 You may want to have parent items for each geographical location that your employees work from.
 Or something else entirely.

 Recap:

-• Nest groups of spaces under landing pages (called Refined Pages, or Categories on Data Center) inside the Site Builder.
+- Nest groups of spaces under landing pages (called Refined Pages, or Categories on Data Center) inside the site structure.

 Step 3: Add an eye-catching theme